subugoe/pubdev_docker/README.md

   The next step is to set up a debug configuration as in the screenshot.

 ![Camelcade configuration](docs/img/Camelcade.png)

+  Make sure, that 'Single Instance only' is set, enabling non-interactive debugging allows you to suspend the execution at any point, if you take the Docker bundle as provided, the remote project root is `/srv/LibreCat_`, the remote process will wait for the debugger to attach, the host will be 'localhost' and the port is '5005'.

   Then start the bundle with a modified call of `docker-compose`: